orest-d/quals/doc/quantile_regression.md

 We could simply do a classical regression and then make the regression again, but only selecting the points above the first regression.
 Or - we could use a weighted regression and put a larger weight on the points "above" than on the points "below".
-(This is what quantile regression is doing via the asymetric fitness function.)
+(This is what quantile regression is doing via the asymmetric fitness function.)
 There are many choices how to do it.
 The weights as a function of a residual $w(\varepsilon_s)$ should follow certain criteria though:

-* Weight should be defined and positive for all residuals (negative weights are possiblem, but less intuitive).
+* Weight should be defined and positive for all residuals (negative weights are possible, but less intuitive).
-* Weight should be a continuous function of a residual (othersise we get jumps in fitness function and the problem might be difficult to solve numerically).
+* Weight should be a continuous function of a residual (otherwise we get jumps in fitness function and the problem might be difficult to solve numerically).
-* Weight should be a smoothly differenciable (e.g. to use the *butterfly descent* algorithm)
+* Weight should be a smoothly differentiable (e.g. to use the *butterfly descent* algorithm)
 * Weight should be small and decreasing for negative residuals, large and increasing for positive residuals (or the other way round).

 Cubic fitness from the previous section effectively has weights
 $w_s^{\mathrm{cubic}} = c\varepsilon_s + 1$.
 Thus it may easily fail the first requirement,
-unless parameter $c$ is tweaked so that all residulas are greater that $-1/c$.
+unless parameter $c$ is tweaked so that all residuals are greater that $-1/c$.

-The first function that comes to my ming as a good choice for a weight function is ... an exponencial function.
+The first function that comes to my mind as a good choice for a weight function is ... an exponential function.
-The fithess function would look like
+The fitness function would look like
 $$ F = \sum_s \exp(\gamma\varepsilon_s)\varepsilon_s^2$$

 ![exponencial fitness](exp1.svg)
 ![exponencial fitness](exp2.svg)

-We can compare the exponencial function (for $\gamma=1$) to a quadratic and cubic function.
+We can compare the exponential function (for $\gamma=1$) to a quadratic and cubic function.
-The exponencial function around zero is clearly asymetric, steeply growing on the right side and more shallow on the left side.
+The exponential function around zero is clearly asymmetric, steeply growing on the right side and more shallow on the left side.
 It beds down at some point, but further away than the cubic function and it always stays positive!

-Interestingly, we can create the fitness function by differenciation of a simple exponencial
+Interestingly, we can create the fitness function by differentiation of a simple exponencial
 $ E_s = \exp(\gamma \varepsilon_s)$.
 Since
 $$\frac{\partial^2}{\partial \gamma^2} E_s = \frac{\partial^2}{\partial \gamma^2} \exp(\gamma \varepsilon_s) = E_s \varepsilon_s^2,$$
 $$F = \frac{\partial^2}{\partial \gamma^2} \sum_s E_s = \sum_s E_s \varepsilon_s^2.$$